mcellteam/mcell/libmcell/documentation/generated/model.rst

   | Saves current model state as checkpoint.
   | The default directory structure is checkpoints/seed_<SEED>/it_<ITERATION>,
   | it can be changed by setting 'custom_dir'.
-  | If used during an iteration, schedules an event for the end of the current iteration
+  | If used during an iteration such as in a callback, an event is scheduled for the
-  | that saves the checkpoint (effectively calls 'checkpoint_after_iteration(0, False, custom_dir)'.
+  | beginning of the next iteration.
+This scheduled event saves the checkpoint.

 * | **schedule_checkpoint**